 Although informed by NYSED evaluations and recommendations, all final charter issuance decisions are made by the Board of Regents.
-At the Board of Regents meetings in June and November 2019, the Regents will act to approve or deny recommended charter school applications, and in the case of those approved, issue a provisional charter (i.e., a certificate of incorporation) for the school.
+At the applicable meeting, the Board of Regents will act to approve or deny recommended charter school applications, and in the case of those approved, issue a provisional charter (i.e., a certificate of incorporation) for the school.
 In the case of those charter applications that are denied, the decisions are final and may not be appealed.